tchaik/tchaik/README.md

-# Tchaik: Music organisation and streaming system
+# Music organisation and streaming system

 Tchaik is an open source music organisation and streaming system.